ams36/infovis/README.md

 ##### index.js

+Main javascript file to connect all other files and parse the data initially

 >| Variable / Function | Type / Return                                       | Description                                                  |
 >| ------------------- | --------------------------------------------------- | ------------------------------------------------------------ |
 >| mediaData           | Array of Objects (The Rows) with a Column Attribute | holds the results from the csv file (without the first column) |